ballerina-platform/ballerina-lang/stdlib/ballerina-websub/src/main/ballerina/websub/Package.md

 This package contains an implementation of the W3C [**WebSub**](https://www.w3.org/TR/websub/) recommendation which facilitates a push-based content delivery/notification mechanism between publishers and subscribers.

-This implementation supports introducing all WebSub components, namely subscribers, hubs and publishers.
+This implementation supports introducing all WebSub components, namely subscribers, publishers and hubs.

+- Subscriber - A party interested in receiving update notifications for particular topics
 - Publisher - A party which advertises topics for which interested parties need to subscribe to, to receive notifications on occurrence of events, and the hub(s) the publisher would notify on updates to the topics
-- Subscriber - A party interested in receiving update notifications for particular topics
 - Hub - A party which accepts subscription requests from subscribers and delivers content to the subscribers once the topic is updated, on notification from the topic's publisher